mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <font size=3>**Q: Can MindSpore be used to customize a loss function that can return multiple values?**</font>

 A: After customizing the `loss function`, you need to customize `TrainOneStepCell`.
-The number of `sens` for implementing gradient calculation is the same as the number of `network` outputs.
+The number of `sens` for implementing gradient calculation is the same as that of `network` outputs.
 For details, see the following:

 ```python
 net = Net()